bvkatwijk/bvkatwijk.github.io/vault/Blog/Java - Unique Enum Field values.md

 ---
 aliases:
 tags:
+  - java
+  - enum
+  - lombok
+  - test
 title: Java - Unique Enum Field values
 date: 2024-09-18T11:51:15+00:00
-lastmod: 2024-09-18T12:25:17+00:00
+lastmod: 2024-09-21T21:16:55+00:00
 ---
 When you have a [Java Enum](https://www.baeldung.com/a-guide-to-java-enums) with a field, a requirement can be that the field value needs to be unique.
 Using a utility method it can be easy to create a test for this.
-Given an Enum class with a field (using some [[Lombok]]):**
+Given an Enum class with a field (using some [[Lombok]]):

 ```java
 @Getter